-THE OFFERING

-The following is a brief summary of certain terms of this offering.
+THE OFFERING The following is a brief summary of certain terms of this offering.
 For a more complete description of the terms of the notes, see "Description of the Notes" in this prospectus.

-Issuer Abacus Life, Inc., a Delaware corporation.

-Title of the securities % Fixed Rate Senior Notes due 2028 (the "notes").

-Initial aggregate principal amount being offered \$60,000,000 amount of notes solely to cover overallotments, if any, within 30 days of the date of this prospectus.

-Overallotment option The underwriters may also purchase from us up to an additional \$ aggregate principal be payable on the stated maturity date at the office of the trustee, paying agent and security registrar for the notes or at such other office as we may designate.
+Abacus Life, Inc., a Delaware corporation.
+Issuer Title of the securities % Fixed Rate Senior Notes due 2028 (the "notes").
+Initial aggregate principal amount being offered \$60,000,000 Overallotment option The underwriters may also purchase from us up to an additional \$ aggregate principal amount of notes solely to cover overallotments, if any, within 30 days of the date of this prospectus.
+100% of the aggregate principal amount.
+The outstanding principal amount of the notes Principal payable at maturity will be payable on the stated maturity date at the office of the trustee, paying agent and security registrar for the notes or at such other office as we may designate.
+The notes will mature on September 30, 2028.
+Maturity date Interest rate % per annum.

-Principal payable at maturity 100% of the aggregate principal amount.
-The outstanding principal amount of the notes will

-Maturity date The notes will mature on September 30, 2028.

-Interest rate % per annum.

 Interest periods The initial interest period will be the period from and including the issue date, to, but excluding, the initial interest payment date, and the subsequent interest periods will be the periods from and including an interest payment date to, but excluding, the next interest payment date or the stated maturity date, as the case may be.
 Interest payment dates Each March 30, June 30, September 30 and December 30, beginning on December 30, 2023 and ending on the maturity date.
 If an interest payment date falls on a non-business day, the applicable interest payment will be made on the next business day and no additional interest will accrue as a result of such delayed payment.

-Interest day count convention Interest will be computed on the basis of a360-day year consisting of twelve 30-day months.

-Record dates Interest will be paid to the person in whose name a note is registered at the close of business on the 15th calendar day (whether or not a Business Day) preceding the related date an interest payment is due with respect to such note; provided that if the notes are global notes held by DTC, the record date for such notes will be the close of business on the Business will be structurally subordinated to the liabilities of the Company's subsidiaries as discussed below under "Ranking."
+Interest day count convention Interest will be computed on the basis of a 360-day year consisting of twelve 30-day months.
+Record dates Interest will be paid to the person in whose name a note is registered at the close of business on the 15th calendar day (whether or not a Business Day) preceding the related date an interest payment is due with respect to such note; provided that if the notes are global notes held by DTC, the record date for such notes will be the close of business on the Business Day preceding the applicable interest payment date.
+The notes are not guaranteed by any of the Company's subsidiaries.
+As a result, the notes No guarantees will be structurally subordinated to the liabilities of the Company's subsidiaries as discussed below under "Ranking."

-Day preceding the applicable interest payment date.

-No guarantees The notes are not guaranteed by any of the Company's subsidiaries.
-As a result, the notes